Dheelyte/TECHNICAL-WRITING/cllav6snr000c09mog1p34dl4.md

 ---
-title: "How to Create User Sign up Form and Send Email Verification in Django"
+title: "How to Send Email with Verification Link in Django"
-seoTitle: "Send Verification Email to User in Django"
+seoTitle: "Send Email with Verification Link in Django"
 seoDescription: "In this article, you explore a common use case of sending emails.
 You would register users and send them an email with a verification link."
 datePublished: Mon Aug 14 2023 12:42:02 GMT+0000 (Coordinated Universal Time)
 cuid: cllav6snr000c09mog1p34dl4
 slug: send-email-verification-custom-user-model-django
 cover: https://cdn.hashnode.com/res/hashnode/image/upload/v1691980720175/416211e8-df0d-4c10-beac-ebb2753bedad.jpeg
-tags: django, email
+tags: python, django, email

 ---